costajpb/generic-tube/README.md

 The option of [PostCSS](https://postcss.org/) for the CSS flavor was just enough to allow incremental addition of features to make working with _quasi_-vanilla CSS "bearable".
 For example, it allows the use of CSS nesting today, even though [it's still a working draft.](https://caniuse.com/css-nesting)

 ### No dedicated state management system
 Based on the requirements and in order to keep it simple, a dedicated state management system was not adopted.
-In hindsight, though, it could have helped with the [remaining bug with the show search component](#known-issues).

 Were this application to be developed further, [Pinia](https://pinia.vuejs.org/) should be the state management to adopt.
 Not only is it maintained by those who maintain Vue.js, but also it's oddly intuitive.

 ### Known issues
 - On the mobile view, picking a show from the search and then navigating back from the details page will have the user land on the search again, but the previous results are not kept.
+This might be related to the use of procedural navigation.
+A state management system, if used, could help out.
 - There are a couple of unit tests which might fail randomly; that is due to inefficient data mocking.
 Those tests are trying to reach out the internet and sometimes the requests fail to complete in due time.
 - Some shows don't feature a cover image or summary, or their episodes.
 To keep up with data, those are still displayed but it might not be the best in terms of looks.